gitluin/sdmi/README.md

 Recent Statii
 ------
+* v1.1 - Support for controlling the state of $MAINDIS too.
 * v1.0 - Initial version.
 Can ask for help, turn on and off specific displays, control position of auxiliary displays.

 To Do